Miksus/red-mail/docs/extensions/logging.rst

 EmailHandler
 ------------

-To send one log record per email, use :class:`.EmailHandler`.
+To send one log record per email, use :class:`.EmailHandler`:

 .. code-block:: python